MetinCagatayPatlar/CMP3011-PROJECT/README.md

   train/
   val/

-               ..Your coco8.yaml should look like:
+   Your coco8.yaml should look like
 train: images/train
 val:   images/val